waku-org/docs.waku.org/docs/getting-started/reference/glossary.md

 Light push is a protocol enabling [light nodes](#light-node) to send [messages](#waku-message) to the [Relay](#relay) network and receive acknowledgments confirming that a [peer](#peer) has received them.

+### Mostly Offline

+Mostly offline devices refer to clients who spend most of their time offline or disconnected from the network but occasionally connect for certain reasons.
+Examples include browsers and mobile phones.

 ### Node

 A node is a device or client that implements Waku [protocols](#protocol) and leverages the [Waku network](#waku) to enable secure and private peer-to-peer Web3 communication.